ucsb-cs48-s20/project-s1-t1-music-queue/docs/DEPLOY.md

 * Click on the “Connect” button and select: “Connect your application”.
 Select the Node.js driver and version number 3.0 or later.
 * Copy the Mongo URI that is provided below.
 Replace the <username> and <password> field in the URI with your username and password that you previously entered
 * If you want to access or change your password, select “Database access” on the left hand panel.
+* ADDITIONAL INSTRUCTION: navigate to network access and make the network access open to all.
+Or add 0.0.0.0/0 to the whitelist.

 4. To get it running on localhost:
 * Clone the forked repo to your local computer